Spike Maynard: 2008 judicial campaign

 Maynard's 12-year term expired in 2009.
 Maynard ran for re-election and was initially the strong favorite.
 However, in the May 13, 2008 primary election for two seats on the court, Maynard was defeated, coming in third behind former Supreme Court Justice Margaret Workman and Huntington trial lawyer Menis Ketchum.
 Maynard barely edged out a political novice and West Virginia University law professor Bob Bastress.

 2010 U.S. Congressional campaign

 After switching his party affiliation to Republican, Maynard officially filed candidacy papers on February 1, 2010, to run for the U.S. House in the 3rd District of West Virginia.
 He won the party primary with 30.1% of the vote against three other candidates.
 Maynard has said that his campaign "is about protecting the coal industry, including all the jobs associated with it."
 Rahall defeated Maynard in the November general election.

 Death

-Maynard died at a hospital in Charleston, West Virginia on May 1, 2014.
+Maynard died at Charleston Area Medical Center in Charleston, West Virginia on May 1, 2014, following complications from pneumonia.